Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Seokchon Lake Cherry Blossom Festival

-In Gangnam, right behind the Lotte Sky Tower, steps away from the subway station, you will find Seokchon Lake surrounded by cherry trees.
+In Gangnam, right behind the Lotte Sky Tower, steps away from the subway station, is Seokchon Lake, surrounded by cherry trees.

-A walk around the lake is a great way to start your day, along with tens of other Koreans.
+A walk around the lake with tens of other Koreans is a great way to start your day.

 The Palaces In Seoul

-No matter which one you choose to visit, you won’t be disappointed!
+You won’t be disappointed no matter which one you choose to visit!

 Check out our 4 days in Seoul itinerary for a comprehensive guide and all the information you need to plan your palace itinerary.